SStaGCN: Simplified stacking based graph convolutional networks: The proposed approach: SStaGCN

 \subsection{Stacking}

-Stacking, as a hierarchical model integration framework, is a well-known and widely used ensemble machine learning algorithm \cite{Wolpert1992StackedG}.
-It uses a meta-learning algorithm to learn how to best combine the prediction from two or more base machine learning algorithms.
-Traditional stacking model involves two or more base models, and a meta-model that combines the predictions of the base models.
-Base models use different types of models to fit on the training data and compile the predictions.
-Meta-model tries to best combine the predictions of the base models, which is often simple, providing a smooth interpretation of the predictions made by the base models.
-Hence, linear models are often used as the meta-model, such as linear regression for regression tasks and logistic regression for classification tasks.
+Stacking is a well-known and widely used ensemble machine learning algorithm that integrates models in a hierarchical framework \cite{Wolpert1992StackedG}.
+It employs a meta-learning algorithm to optimally combine predictions from two or more base machine learning models.
+A traditional stacking model consists of multiple base models and a meta-model that integrates the base models' predictions.
+Each base model is trained on the dataset and produces individual predictions.
+The meta-model then learns to best combine these predictions, typically using a straightforward approach to provide a cohesive interpretation of the base models' outputs.
+As a result, linear models, such as linear regression for regression tasks and logistic regression for classification tasks, are often chosen as meta-models.